Are you working in an office with a David Brent-like character?

 Not only do these buzzwords clearly annoy staff, they also say a lot more about your company culture than you might realise.

-Company culture is much more than just posting a ‘mission statement’ on your website; it’s more about the organization’s beliefs and behaviors.
+Company culture is much more than just posting a ‘mission statement’ on your website; it’s more about the organization’s beliefs and behaviours.
 You could say it’s a company’s personality.